YanVugenfirer/YanVugenfirer/README.md

 * [Implementing SR-IOV Failover for Windows Guests During Migration](https://www.youtube.com/watch?v=X4tBkFvqB8s)
 * [Rebuild introduction - How Linux Containers can Help to Manage Development Environments for IoT and Embedded Systems](https://www.youtube.com/watch?v=F61MM_uuI5A)

-#### 🤔 I’m looking for help with

-* Working on QEMU\KVM and other interesting virtualization projects.
-If you are looking for a job, please ping me at jobs@daynix.com

 #### 📫 How to reach me: